-Selection of a miticide should be based on the target pests to be controlled, avoiding risks of phytotoxicity, products that will be tank mixed, the time of year, treatment to harvest interval, and prior use of a product.
-With the current emphasis on Asian citrus psyllid and citrus leafminer control, it would be wise to choose a miticide that may also have some activity against one of these two pests, such as diflubenzuron (Micromite 80 WGS) or spirotetramat (Movento).
-A separate chapter of this Pest Management Guide, addresses Asian Citrus Psyllid and Citrus Leafminer management (ENY-734).
+Selection of a miticide should be based on the target pests to be controlled, avoiding risks of phytotoxicity, products that will be tank-mixed, the time of year, treatment to harvest interval, and prior use of a product.
+With the current emphasis on Asian citrus psyllid and citrus leafminer control, it would be wiseto choose a miticide that may also have some activity against one of these two pests, such as diflubenzuron (Micromite 80 WGS) or spirotetramat (Movento).
+Separate chapters of this production guide address Asian citrus psyllid and citrus leafminer management.
 With the exception of petroleum oil, no miticide should be applied more than once per year to avoid development of resistance.
 Time intervals for application of products to target mites are provided in Table 2.
-Some products are listed for more than one time interval to indicate that those can be effective in providing mite control during those times but use is allowed only once per year.
+Some products are listed for more than one time interval to indicate that they can be effective in providing mite control during those times, but use is allowed only once per year.
 Petroleum oil spray applications can be effectively applied during the postbloom, summer, or fall intervals.
-Sulfur is included since it has a short treatment to harvest interval and provides a highly effective means of cleaning up rust mite infestations prior to harvest when needed.
-Use of sulfur should be minimized given its toxic effects on several beneficial arthropods.
+Sulfur is included since it has a short treatment-to-harvest interval and provides a highly effective means of cleaning up rust mite infestations prior to harvest when needed.
+Use of sulfur should be mini- mized given its toxic effects on several beneficial arthropods.